codedcontainer/TkinterInvestmentPortfolioManager/readme.md

 ## Other resources
 ### PyInstaller
 If using multiple operating systems, skip this section
-1. Convert app title icon to a base64 byte array or else app will not be able to run properly
+1. Convert app title icon to a base64 byte array or else the title icon will return an error and not display
 2. `pyinstaller -w --add-data "Database\investment_accounts.db;.\Database" --onefile index.py`

 ## Placing a URL image from a request in a frame